MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/synchronisation.md

 - We also need a mechanism to make a finished thread idle and **wait()** for other threads to finish.
 - The last thread to finish has the responsibility of **notify()** other threads (threads that you want to be executed after the barrier).

 Voila! we have a barrier.
-We will implement barrier as part of a mini-project using [Posix Thread](https://docs.oracle.com/cd/E26502_01/html/E35303/tlib-1.html).